By Alexi Falson, 10 Feb, 2022

 Our Verdict: Is the Kia Cerato Worth it?

 For years now, the Cerato has been one of the best options in the affordable small car segment, made even sweeter by Kia’s ownership program which includes a seven-year warranty with capped-price servicing.
 Since the release of the refreshed Kia Cerato, the overall package has gotten even more attractive for buyers looking to step into a premium-feeling, practical and safe new car without a huge price tag.
 The Cerato punches above its weight in terms of driving comfort and competence, and comes packed with enough features in even the base model to keep a modern family happy.

-There really has never been a better time to step into a new Kia Cerato, and on that note, if you’re in the market for a new car, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925
+There really has never been a better time to step into a new Kia Cerato, and on that note, if you are planning to buy a new car in Australia, you can get a free quote and see how much OnlineAuto can save you on your next car, or call us on 1300 719 925